jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 The infamous barrel in Carnival Night Zone from Sonic the Hedgehog 3 (1994) was considered confusing by a huge number of players.
 Instead of bouncing up and down on the barrel, the player simply had to stand on it and press up and down.
 As such, this was removed from later versions of the game.
 Bear in mind that if a section is skipped and some tweaking is deemed necessary, this is a section you will have to test again in the future to see if the proposed changes have the intended effect.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/39HwCcwzbmY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/39HwCcwzbmY' frameborder='0' allowfullscreen></iframe></div>

 It can be eye-opening to have several playtesters seated near one another during the tests.
 If a player has a question, they might find it more comfortable to simply ask the person right next to them.
 Just as important as the question is the answer given: has the other player successfully understood the game?
 “Which car is the best?”
 “The go-kart goes the fastest.”
 The go-kart may well have the highest acceleration, but that doesn’t necessarily mean it has the highest max speed.
 Despite this, it was perceived as the fastest car, which can influence your player’s choices.
 Pay close attention to players sat next to one another to see what aspects of your game they discuss.

 ![no image](/blog/posts/noimage.png)
-_<span class="text-center block mt-3">Mental Block Gaming’s Templars of Hyrule (2014) is a three-player game.
-Listening to what the playtesters were saying to one another provided a lot of feedback</span>_
+_Mental Block Gaming’s Templars of Hyrule (2014) is a three-player game.
+Listening to what the playtesters were saying to one another provided a lot of feedback_

 In addition to what they are saying, there are other ways to gauge a playtester’s thoughts.
 In an ideal world, you should set up a camera to record three things in a playtest: the tester’s face, their hands, and their monitor.
 The face can reveal a great deal of information about your game.
 It shows concentration, enjoyment, frustration, boredom, relief, and intensity.
 Laughing, smiling, frowning, sighing, gasping, even a little “Hmm…” can grant insight into what the player is thinking and feeling.